If you’re not engaging the over 55 crowd then you’re missing out on profit

 Focus in on Seniors’ Medical Needs

-While there isn’t a full data set that can explain the uses for cannabis in older people across the board, data like that from Health Canada, representing a country about to legalize for adult use cannabis next year, revealed that about 2/3 of medical marijuana patients in the country are using marijuana for arthritis and joint pain.
+While there isn’t a full data set that can explain the uses for cannabis in older people across the board, data like that from Health Canada, representing a country that recently legalized cannabis, revealed that about 2/3 of medical marijuana patients in the country are using marijuana for arthritis and joint pain.
 This is a common ailment as people age.
 In addition to arthritis, pain-associated ailments are common in older people, including more complicated diseases like fibromyalgia, which is getting a lot more attention in the cannabis world as it proves an effective solution for many.
 Spanning the medical and emotional, cannabis has been looked at in great detail for the relief of PTSD, which is something that older generations, including veterans and individuals who have experienced other types of trauma, have been promoting widely in the cannabis movement.
 Do your research and be empathetic to older generations by acknowledging common ailments and conditions the over 55 crowd may commonly suffer from and design your marketing strategy, cannabis education, and in-store information to appeal to those individuals.

 Appeal to the Social Needs of Seniors